mgenware/fs-syncx/README.md

 [![npm version](https://badge.fury.io/js/fs-syncx.svg)](https://badge.fury.io/js/fs-syncx)
 [![Node.js Version](http://img.shields.io/node/v/fs-syncx.svg)](https://nodejs.org/en/)

+> ** It is recommended to use the async version of this package: [m-fs](https://github.com/mgenware/m-fs).
+Use this package only when you can't use async functions **

 Useful sync methods for file system.

-> For a async version of this package, see [m-fs](https://github.com/mgenware/m-fs).

 ## Installation
 ```bash